Reducing EMI in the Flyback topologies

 The impact of having a 40% more Llk is translated into 0,64 percent lower efficiency.
 This demonstrates that not only having a lower Rac is important but having a better coupling and storing lower extra energy has also an impact.

-If you want to verify your Llk and Rac, you can now get your 7-days trial at Frenetic and simulate your magnetics.
+If you want to verify your Llk and Rac, talk with one of our experts and simulate your magnetics.

 Definitions